-Barbados’ princess of pop, who has been riding high on a sea of success since she was discovered by record producer Evan Rogers at the tender age of just 16 in Barbados.
+Barbados’ princess of pop has been riding high on a sea of success since record producer Evan Rogers discovered her at the tender age of 16 in Barbados.

 Rihanna now rocks the world with her panache, tenacity, sexuality, and power; however, it never used to be this way for Rhianna.

-Her mother is a retired Afro-Guyanese accountant, and her father was an Irish warehouse supervisor, who suffered from a heart-breaking crack cocaine, marijuana, and alcohol addiction.
+Her mother is a retired Afro-Guyanese accountant, and her father was an Irish warehouse supervisor who suffered from heart-breaking crack cocaine, marijuana, and alcohol addiction.

 It soon became apparent that Rihanna was a budding starlet; she just needed to find a way to prove it to the world.

-Fortunately, Rihanna received the break she had been looking for – a friend of hers knew the wife of record producer Evan Rogers, and through this connection, she was given the opportunity to audition for him.
+Fortunately, Rihanna received the break she had been looking for – a friend of hers knew the wife of record producer Evan Rogers, and through this connection, she was allowed to audition for him.